 NATO and nations discussed the NRF and METOC support.
 There was one practical day dedicated to training on the NATO Automated Meteorological Information System (NAMIS), the official NATO METOC system.

 Italian Army Colonel Maurizio Parri, Director of JFC Naples Joint Operation Center, Seminar, welcomed attendees.
-The METOC section head, Italian Air Force Lt.
-Col. Luigi Verzelletti, and his team hosted the event.
+The METOC section head, Italian Air Force Lieutenant Colonel Luigi Verzelletti, and his team hosted the event.

-Nineteen representatives from the Alliance, partner organizations, and national meteorological services attended.
+Nineteen representatives from the Alliance, partner organisations, and national meteorological services attended.

 The METOC team at JFC HQ Naples produces daily weather forecasts for the command team, focusing on exercises and operations such as Operation Sea Guardian and the Kosovo Force and the impact that the weather is having in the land, air, and maritime operational environments.